 Lean manufacturing is not a new term in the industry—lean methodology has been around since the 1990s, and it has roots dating back to early 1900s automobile production, with Ford’s assembly line and the Toyota Production System.

-But as consumers keep the pressure on manufacturers to be competitive through an increased reliance on e-commerce, fluctuating order volumes, and demand for custom orders, lean manufacturing is more important now than ever.
+But as consumer demand keeps the pressure on manufacturers to be competitive through an increased reliance on e-commerce, fluctuating order volumes, and demand for custom orders, lean manufacturing is more important now than ever.

 What is lean manufacturing in the context of your material handling facility, and how can you utilize automation to bring the methodology to life to streamline your organization?